-We are a developmental stage medical device company focused on the development of medical devices that manipulate tissues for endoscopic and minimally invasive surgery for the treatment of obesity, GERD, hernial defects, esophageal obstructions, Barrett's Esophagus, upper gastrointestinal bleeding and other intraperitoneal abnormalities.
+We are a developmental stage FDA-registered medical device company focused on the development of medical devices that manipulate tissues for the treatment of obesity, gastroesophageal reflux disease ("GERD"), hernia formation, esophageal obstructions, Barrett's Esophagus, upper gastrointestinal bleeding, and other intraperitoneal abnormalities through endoscopic and minimally invasive surgery.

-We have utilized our expertise in intraperitoneal surgery to test certain of our devices in in vivo and ex vivo animal trials and ex vivo human trials, and with certain products, in in vivo human trials.
-Certain of our products did not or may not require clinical trials, including our AMID Stapler[®], SMART DilatorTM and standard and airway bite blocks.
-As required, we intend to rapidly, efficiently and safely move into initial or additional clinical trials for certain other devices, including those utilized in surgery for the treatment of obesity, GERD and for the treatment and diagnosis of Barrett's Esophagus.
-Preliminary clinical trials for our gastroplasty product candidates began in the third quarter of 2010.
+We have utilized our expertise in intraperitoneal surgery to test certain of our devices in in vivo and ex vivo animal trials and ex vivo human trials, and with certain products, in limited in vivo human trials.
+Certain of our products did not or may not require clinical trials, including our AMID Stapler[®], SMART DilatorTM, and standard and airway bite blocks.
+Where required, we intend to rapidly, efficiently and safely move into clinical trials for certain other devices, including those utilized in surgery for the treatment of obesity, GERD and for the treatment and diagnosis of Barrett's Esophagus.